CBEW-FM: History

 In May 2012, the CBC filed a request with the CRTC to move Windsor's Première Chaîne station CBEF to CBE's former frequency and transmitter, owing to potential issues with the age of the facilities and rust found on its tower in August 2011.
 The move was approved by the CRTC on October 16, 2012.
 The move would bring programming back to 1550 for the first time since CBE's sign-off.

 Local programming

-CBEW produces the local morning program Windsor Morning, hosted by Nav Nanwa.
+CBEW produces the local morning program Windsor Morning, hosted by Amy Dodge.

 Prior to 2015, the station produced the local afternoon program The Bridge, hosted by Bob Steele.
 In 2015 that program was renamed Afternoon Drive, expanded its focus to cover much of the Southwestern Ontario region, and was added to the schedule of the network's London station CBCL-FM; in 2017, the program's production was moved to London, concurrently with the launch of a new local morning program on that station.
-The program is now hosted by Chris dela Torre.
+The program is now hosted by Matt Allen.